nmadd/AC3.3/lessons/html-and-css/intro-to-html-and-css-part-1/html-exercises.md

 <!-- @acxbank html-tags-p -->
 ### Q2. html-tags-p

-Which tags would you use to cerate three separate paragraphs in your HTML document?
+Which tags would you use to create three separate paragraphs in your HTML document?
 <!-- end @acxbank -->
 <!-- @acxbank html-tags-br -->
 ### Q3. html-tags-br